hfeng95/cottonbot-public/README.md

 accessed via `http://127.0.0.1:5000/`.

 From here, you can:
-- Choose bot mode: Learning or Speaking.
+- Choose bot mode:
+  - Learning: for gathering training data on channel messages.
+Use the `learn` bot command.
+Use responsibly with the consent of all affected parties.
+  - Speaking: for inference.
 - Specify behavior and author.
+Use the auto-reply behavior for agentic functions.
+  - For OpenAI, put the model as the author.
+For example, "gpt-5".

-Press Awaken/Slumber to start/close the bot.
+Click on Awaken/Slumber to start/close the bot.

 Alternatively, you can run `cotton.py` directly.